How to survive in extreme heat while in the wild

 Cover your skin

-If you look at people from western countries who go to hot places, they always seem to dress like they are at the beach, with shorts and a skimpy top to let the air keep them cool.
+If you look at people from Western countries who go to hot places, they always seem to dress like they are at the beach, with shorts and a skimpy top to let the air keep them cool.
 People who live in these countries take the complete opposite approach to their clothing and look like they could easily overheat.
-Wearing layers of long clothing and thick fabric-wrap hats, they look as if they would be far to hot to wear, but this couldn’t be further from the truth.
+Wearing layers of long clothing and thick fabric-wrap hats, they look as if they would be far too hot to wear, but this couldn’t be further from the truth.
 The thick hats keep the moisture in and protect the head and neck, and the outer layers of thin fabrics block the sun, while the inner layers allow air to circulate and keep the moisture in.
 The closet you can get to this in a normal setting would be the wear something that covers your arms and more importantly, your neck.

 Wear a soggy hat